Raunak-Sarmacharya/kcn-seniors-docs/docs/page-builder-forms/elementor-integration.md

 ## Elementor Pro Templates System

-The Templates system in Elementor Pro is a powerful feature that allows you to save, reuse, and manage design elements across your KCN Seniors website.
+The Templates system in Elementor Pro is a powerful feature that allows you to save, reuse, and manage design elements across your website.
 Templates are pre-designed Pages & Blocks that can be inserted into any page with just one click.
 This system is essential for maintaining design consistency and speeding up the website development process.

 **Important**: Templates are an **Elementor Pro exclusive feature**.
 While Elementor Free allows basic page editing, the full Templates system including Theme Builder, Popups, and Floating Elements requires Elementor Pro.